 In order to understand this concept concretely, I will quote a really nice paragraph I found on psychcentral:

 Most people think of being assertive as an external thing, as facing up to difficulties with other people in a strong manner.
 The reality is that the problem goes deeper.
 To be assertive, we must first learn to face up to some core beliefs about ourselves.
 We need to see what we are doing to ourselves by being unassertive, and how this is affecting us.

-Dr Robert Glover, in his bestselling book, “No More Mr. Nice Guy” refers to this as a doormat mentality where the unassertive person is trying too hard to please others while neglecting his own needs, thus causing unhappiness and resentfulness.
-It is a mentality that not only affects the person himself but also causes frustration to others around him because his lack of proper need for communication is usually translated to neediness and approval seeking.
+Dr Robert Glover, in his bestselling book, “No More Mr. Nice Guy” refers to this as a doormat mentality where the unassertive person is trying too hard to please others while neglecting his or her own needs, thus becoming unhappy and resentful.
+It is a mentality that not only affects the psychology of the person but also causes frustration to others around them because their lack of proper need for communication is usually translated to neediness and approval seeking.

 Understanding and eventually accepting this concept was a turning point for me and I truly believe it is the turning point for most people.
 It is crucial to recognize that we are all different and, consequently, most of us have different needs.
 And that is ok.
 Assertiveness is the ultimate tool to communicate those needs in an effective and elegant way.

 To make things clearer, let me demonstrate assertiveness in a graphical way:

 As you can see, assertiveness is the sweet spot between passivity and aggression.

 This is very crucial to understand because most people fail to identify this sweet spot and usually end up confusing assertiveness with aggression.
 By all means, assertive does not mean aggressive.

 In the penne al’arrabiata story, for instance, I was demonstrating assertiveness in a polite way.

 I wasn’t being rude or aggressive.
 I was just communicating my needs.